 About champagne and sparkling wines

 - Sparkling wine is produced in just about every country that makes wine, and comes in a wide range of styles and prices.
 Sparkling wines contain bubbles (carbon dioxide).
 However, most countries also stipulate that the bubbles must be a natural by-product of fermentation in order for the wine to be officially considered a sparkling wine rather than added, like a can of soda.
+France, Italy, and Spain are perhaps best known for sparkling wines but California, Australia, New Zealand, and South Africa are a few places that also produce very good sparkling wines.

 - Champagne is a sparkling wine that comes from the region of Champagne in the Loire Valley in France using six specific grape varieties (primarily chardonnay and pinot noir).
 Period.
 The technique “methode champenoise” for producing sparkling wine was originally perfected here.
 All sparkling wines produced anywhere else should be called sparkling wine and never “Champagne”.
 However, the term is not regulated outside of the European Union.
-Suffice to say that a sparkling wine made anywhere else but France, but carrying the term “Champagne” on it’s label, is not a true champagne.
+Suffice to say that a sparkling wine made anywhere else but France but carrying the term “Champagne” on its label, is not a true champagne.
 However, there are a few other famous regions throughout the world where sparkling wine is produced, that also carry a special designation, which you can read about below.

 - Crémant are sparkling wines made in France, but outside of Champagne, usually with regional grapes.